Abhishek ChaudharyAbhishek Chaudhary

 Also in 2015, Echoes at Taj arrived as an instrumental companion record: fourteen pieces of piano and atmosphere that drew international press attention.
 Jamsphere and SleepingBagStudios both reviewed the album, calling the work physically seductive, emotionally charged, and rich in atmosphere.
 Those press clips are still on the press page.

 The same year, Echoes at Tajwas submitted for Grammy Award consideration in the New Age category for the 58th Annual Grammy Awards.
-The album did not receive a final nomination, but the entry stands on record: an independent instrumental record from New Delhi placed alongside the global field for consideration at the year's highest industry honor, on the strength of its writing and production alone.
+The album did not receive a final nomination, but the entry stands on record: a self-owned New Age record from New Delhi, English-leaning across three vocal tracks and ambient across the rest, placed alongside the global field for consideration at the year's highest industry honor, on the strength of its writing and production.
 The album is available to stream on Spotify.

 From 2016 onward, the release cadence shifted to singles.
 Alvida, Shayar, Chal, Kya Mila (Tere Pyaar Mein), Beparvah, Dhund, and Deewanapan Hai span the 2016 to 2023 window.
-Each single was mixed and mastered in-house, with writing, arrangement, and vocals all handled by Abhishek Chaudhary alone.
-The 2020 to 2023 run leans further into lo-fi and acoustic textures, reflecting a more stripped-back production philosophy developed over a decade of home recording.
+Each single was written, arranged, and sung by Abhishek Chaudhary, with session musicians and vocalists brought in where the arrangement called for a second hand, and mixing and mastering kept in-house for tonal control.

-The 2025 to 2026 window brought a full reimagining pass: twenty-two tracks from the back catalog rerecorded, remixed, and re-released as NCS (No Copyright Sounds) under Creative Commons Attribution 4.0.
-The reimagined versions preserve the original vocal performances and lyrics while refreshing the arrangements for a new generation of listeners and creators who use the music in YouTube videos, podcasts, and reels.
-The decision to release the reimagined pass as royalty-free came from watching how independent artists actually grow in 2026.
+The 2025 to 2026 window brought a separate body of 23+ tracks released as Creative Commons Attribution 4.0 reimaginings of the back catalogue, available only on this site for direct creator use; provenance and license terms for those reimagined variants are documented on the License page.
+Releasing the reimagined pass as royalty-free came from watching how solo artists actually grow in 2026.
 Distribution compounds faster than pricing, creators spread what they love, and a free track with proper attribution reaches more ears in a month than a paid track reaches in a year.

 The songwriting voice has stayed recognizable across the full arc.
 Hindi and Urdu lyricism about loss, longing, love, memory, and quiet reconciliation.
 Acoustic guitars, restrained production, and vocal takes that feel lived-in rather than performed.
 Listeners often tell Abhishek that a specific line from a specific song caught them at a specific moment.
 That is the entire point of writing songs in the first place, and it is the measure that matters more than any streaming number.